Loading

 logo

-This blog post by Lollypop will explain the design system definition, the pros and cons of using it, and even show some examples from big brands, like Apple, Google, and Microsoft.
+This blog post will explain the design system definition, the pros and cons of using it, and even show some examples of the best design systems from big brands, like Apple, Google, ỏ Microsoft.

 So, if you’ve ever wondered how companies keep their apps and websites looking consistent, you’ve come to the right place!
 Let’s dive in!